CraigglesO/lycheeJS/README.md

 - [Release Guide](./guides/RELEASE.md)

 ## License

-lycheeJS is (c) 2012-2016 Artificial-Engineering and released under MIT license.
+lycheeJS is (c) 2012-2016 Artificial-Engineering and released under MIT / Expat license.
 The projects and demos are licensed under CC0 (public domain) license.
-The runtimes are owned and copyrighted by their respective owners.
+The runtimes are owned and copyrighted by their respective owners and may be shipped under a different license.

-Take a look at the [LICENSE.txt](LICENSE.txt) file.
+For further details take a look at the [LICENSE.txt](LICENSE.txt) file.